 The Gospel of Thomas is just as authentic as the Gospel of John in that most, if not all, of the verses were originally written by one of the disciples and, as such, is an eye and ear witness account to most of what Yeshua said during his public ministry.
 It is the counterpoint to the Gospel of John and the other Gospels in that there is no narrative; Thomas has only collected the wisdom sayings, or loggia of Yeshua that almost exclusively relate or give clues to entering the Kingship of the Heavens.

-Before we go any further, let's ask some-important question to keep in mind:
+Before we go any further, let's ask some-important questions to keep in mind:

 Although the text that we have today in English suffers from imperfect translation from Aramaic to Greek to English, and there are some fragments missing, some of these verses or loggia in the Gospel of Thomas are clear and self-evident.
-Others can only be properly understood by knowing the culture of the time and the communication techniques and literary devices and the ancient roots for some of these loggia that go back into the ancient scriptures.
-Most important to understanding is the paradigm of the Father and the Kingship presented by Yeshua.
+Others can only be properly understood by knowing the culture of the time with its communication techniques and literary devices.
+Some of the roots for these loggia go back into the ancient scriptures, and that context is helpful.
+Most important to understanding is the overall paradigm presented by Yeshua, especially the aspects of human equality, the nature of the Father and the Kingship of the heavens.

 Many verses in this important Gospel sound opaque or enigmatic unless:

 Regardless, while John went off to Egypt, he went off to Ceylon, where a movement got started that is probably misidentified as "Christian".
-Maybe he went in disgust, seeking some people in a different culture that were not so saturated with the false Hebrew paradigm essentially adopted by Christendom.
+Maybe he went in disgust, seeking some people in a different culture that were not so saturated with the false Hebrew paradigm, which has essentially been adopted by Christendom.

 It is tragic that John and Thomas did not stay together and come into unity, yet there are a few obvious reasons why Thomas and John may not have warmed up to each other.
-John probably didn't have a sterling pedigree for education, polish or intellect, while Thomas had a significantly better one.
-It evidently took John a long time to work his way out of the Israelite paradigm and thinking, and Thomas may have been well ahead of him in this regard.
+John probably didn't have a sterling pedigree for education, polish or intellectual background, while Thomas had a significantly better one.
+It evidently took John a long time to work his way out of the Israelite paradigm and thinking, and Thomas may have been well ahead of him in this regard, and frustrated with him.
 John had a brother, James, who remained a staunch member of the early Christians, while he and Thomas were coming out of this mindset.
 Thomas did not share their low middle class occupation of being fishermen, and it may have been very hard for him not to feel frustrated and/or superior.

 The bottom line is that the only two disciples–John and Thomas–that seem to have understood Yeshua's life and message the most, failed to stay together and failed to come into effective unity and become spiritual brothers.
 They certainly failed to collaborate in order to inaugurate the Kingship of the Heavens for the wider world.